Jump to topic

 Many of the best things in life will stain your teeth.
 Coffee, tea, red wine, fruit juice, tomato sauce, and even curry.
 This is why teeth whitening treatment has grown in popularity over the years.

-Many dentists offer professional whitening treatments in their office, but these can be very pricy.
+Many dentists offer professional whitening treatments in their office, but these can be very pricey.
 Luckily, home whitening treatments have grown more versatile, effective, and affordable.
 But with thousands of over-the-counter products on the market, it can be difficult to know what’s going to actually give you a brighter smile.

 Crest Whitestrips have been a market leader since the beginning of the DIY whitening craze.
 These Crest 3D White Whitestrips are ADA approved, meaning they are safe and effective when used as instructed.
 Fourteen treatments are included in each box.
 Apply them once a day for 30 minutes to remove surface stains and achieve a whiter smile.